colewentzel/colewentzel.github.io/_posts/2024-04-25-so-you-want-to-make-a-website.md

 end
 ```

 Tragic and frustrating!!
+I was building on each version of the theme at least twice.
 A huge issue I was having that I didn't realize at the time was that <span style="color:#d97471">Firefox was caching my website</span>, so even though I saw a perfectly working page after updating, my JavaScript was **<span style="color:#d97471">broken</span>**.
 I pushed my page to `main` and deployed it using `deploy from branch: main`.
 It looked good to me.
 I started sharing it with my friends, because I was very proud of myself.
 I will let this image of the aftermath speak for me:

 <div style="text-align:center; margin-bottom: 1rem">
 <img src="/assets/img/public/post1/despair.png" data-src="/assets/img/public/post1/despair.png" alt="despair.png" class="img" style="width: 100%; margin-left: auto; margin-right: auto; margin-bottom: 0;">